 8. Colorado Birding Trail

 Colorado Birding Trail is not a single trail, but 40 trails with more than 800 sites where you can explore and see a wide range of wildlife diversity.
-The network of trails are located statewide, from the plains to the Rockies.
+The network of trails are located statewide, from the plains to the western slope of the Rockies.
 It’s similar to the scenic byways.
 Finding one to try is easy.

 Visitors should have proper clothing, sunscreen, binoculars, and a bird book to enjoy the bird watching experience to the fullest.